 Acacia nilotica is very variable in stature but is usually a multi-stemmed shrub.
 It has prominent long, paired straight thorns.
-Some say anything that looks like an Acacia but doesn’t have thorns is not an acacia, and is probably an Albizia.
-Acacia nilotica flowers mainly in the short rains, producing the fuzz balls characteristic of this sub-family.
+(Today the taxonomists say anything that looks like an Acacia but doesn’t have thorns is not an acacia, and is probably an Albizia.)
+Acacia nilotica flowers mainly in the short rains, producing the fuzz balls characteristic of it’s sub-family.
 This species has sickly-sweet scented bright yellow flowers.
 The pods are sometimes curved, fleshy and hairy when young but become black when mature and release a sweet smell when crushed.
 The pods do not split along their length; instead they break up on the ground.

 The timber is dark brown and very hard.
 It is great for tool handles.
 Formerly the pods were widely used to tan leather.
 Leaf extracts are used to treat a variety of medical complaints.